About this project

-For more information on the initial implementation of the British Library Georeferencer, see Kimberly C. Kowal and Petr Pridal.
+- KC Kowal and P Pridal.
 “Online georeferencing for libraries: the British Library implementation of Georeferencer for spatial metadata enhancement and public engagement” Journal of Map & Geography Libraries: Advances in Geospatial Information, Collections & Archives, 8:3, 276-289.
-To request access to this article online, contact firstname.lastname@example.org.
+Online access.

 For information about georeferencing in libraries in general, see

 - C Fleet, K. Kowal and P. Pridal “Georeferencer: crowdsourced georeferencing for map library collections”.
 D-Lib Magazine 18(11/12): 2012. doi:10.1045/november2012-fleet Online access.